 Required laboratory courses provide experience in the use of basic and advanced experimental methods.
 Applications cover the full range of mechanical and aerospace engineering areas.
 To ensure that each student has ”hands-on” experience with the latest in test equipment and modern experimental methods, a two-semester lab sequence in the third year builds on basic skills and science background to develop an appreciation for modern measurement techniques in addition to the core requirements of a chemistry lab and two physics labs.In all labs, student groups are small so that all students participate.
-The structure of the third-year labs is at the forefront of engineering education.
-Student teams develop hypotheses, design and conduct experiments, and analyze the data to test the hypotheses.
-This structure is informed by our mission statement where we remain committed to not merely transmitting a set of facts to our students, but to enabling them to “teach themselves new knowledge and ideas to solve problems far beyond the factual boundaries of their education.”
+Go to our undergraduate labs and facilities page for more information.

-Professional development also requires an appreciation of complex social, legal, ethical, economic, political and international factors which have important impact on the engineering profession.
+Professional development also requires an appreciation of complex social, legal, ethical, economic, political and international factors which have an important impact on the engineering profession.
 Consideration of professional ethics, product liability, and engineering economic aspects of design are included in the curriculum.
 Elective courses are selected from offerings in the areas of technology, culture, communications, economics and the humanities.
 Fourth-year students are required to write a senior thesis to demonstrate their ability to address a specific technical problem of significant scope and sophistication and to communicate the results of this research to an audience of peers.

 Students are strongly encouraged to participate in student professional societies and student projects.
 Student sections of ASME, SAE, ASHRAE, AIAA and the Space Advancement Society are nationally active and have won several awards and competitions.